 - 1 box (or handful) of sprouted beans

-- 1 tbsp miso paste (preferably white miso)
+- 1 tablespoon miso paste (preferably white miso)

 1 inchfresh ginger root